timofeysie/shibe-cards/README.md

 Forgot to remove the line from the StackOverflow answer.
 Then the proxy works.

+### Testing the service

-Then, creating the first new test for this service, all the other tests are broken:
+Creating the first new test for this service, all the other tests are broken:
 ```
 Chrome 67.0.3396 (Mac OS X 10.10.5) AppComponent should create the app FAILED
 	  StaticInjectorError(Platform: core)[HttpClient]: